c85/weather-app-streamlit/README.md

 - **Advanced 5-Day Weather Forecast** powered by machine learning:
   - **WeatherHistoricalAnalyzer class** for sophisticated data processing
   - Historical weather data analysis (up to 1 year of data)
-  - Linear regression models with feature engineering
+  - Random Forest models with feature engineering
   - Lagged features and rolling averages for improved accuracy
   - Temperature predictions for the next 5 days
   - Weather condition forecasts with meteorological logic